RyanAliXII/ContactTracing/README.md

-# Contact Tracing Web Application for School Campus
+# Contact Tracing Progressive Web Application for School Campus

 Created using **MongoDB, Express, React and Node JS** with **Twilio Verify API** for user verification.